zsiki/GeoEasy/doc/step_by_step.rst

 .. figure:: images/traversing.png
 	:align: center

-	Travesing line selection
+	Traversing line selection

 This is an open traversing with orientation on both known endpoints.
-A small dialog is shown where you can select the calculaton task.
+A small dialog is shown where you can select the calculation task.
-Travesing to calculate horizontal coordinates and/or Triginometric line to calculate elevations.
+Traversing to calculate horizontal coordinates and/or Trigonometric line to calculate elevations.

 ::